E-Shiels/appointments/notes.md

 7. You must include and make use of a nested resource with the appropriate RESTful URLs. - Yes

- - You must include a nested new route with form that relates to the parent resource - doctors/:id/appointments/new
+ - You must include a nested new route with form that relates to the parent resource - doctors/:id/appointments/new - SPECIFY LOCATION

- -  You must include a nested index or show route - doctors/:id/appointments/:id && patients/:id/appointments/:id
+ -  You must include a nested index or show route - doctors/:id/appointments/:id && patients/:id/appointments/:id - SPECIFY LOCATION

 8. Your forms should correctly display validation errors.
  a.
 Your fields should be enclosed within a fields_with_errors class - Using initializer to do same thing